Eredrim/pvparena/doc/goals/teamplayerlives.md

 ## Config settings

-- `plives` \- the amount of lives a player has before being removed out of the arena (default: 3)
+- `teamplayerlives.plives` \- the amount of lives a player has before being removed out of the arena (default: 3)